SamMed05/c-cpp-notes/docs/cpp/first-program.md

 }
 ```

-The first one is called **Linking section** and in this case it's made by two instructions:
+The first one is called *linking section* and in this case it's made by two instructions:

 1. **`#include <iostream>`** is a special command that tells the compiler to add the content
 of the `iostream` library,  which is the part of the C++ standard library that allows us